c0dearm/mushin/README.md

 ## License

-MUSHIN is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+Mushin is distributed under the terms of both the MIT license and the Apache License (Version 2.0).

 See [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-MIT](LICENSE-MIT), and